Fannes–Audenaert inequality: Fannes' inequality and Audenaert's refinement

 which can be used for larger T.

 Fannes proved this inequality as a means to prove the continuity of the von Neumann entropy, which did not require an optimal bound.
 The proof is very compact, and can be found in the textbook by Nielsen and Chuang.
-Audenaert's proof of the optimal inequality, on the other hand, is significantly more complicated.
+Audenaert's proof of the optimal inequality, on the other hand, is significantly more complicated, and can be found in.